- Statement of Student Financial Responsibility

 No such change made by the Admissions Office after the commencement of any semester is effective until the beginning of the following semester.
 Change to out-of-state status made by the Admissions Office prior to the commencement of any semester, but reversed during the semester by the Residency Appeals Board, is effective as of the commencement of the semester.

 The Admissions Office may require submission of an application form from any in-state student, which shall include a sworn statement certifying that the applicant is legally domiciled within the State of New Hampshire.
 The application shall also include such additional information as the Director may require in support of the affidavit of domicile.
-At his/her discretion, the Director may require submission of an application form from any in-state student prior to the commencement of each semester the student plans to attend the College.
+At their discretion, the Director may require submission of an application form from any in-state student prior to the commencement of each semester the student plans to attend the College.

 Substantive Rules and Definitions

 In all cases of application for in-state status for tuition purposes, the burden of proof is on the applicant.
-At the applicant’s request, the Admissions Office states in writing the reason or reasons for his/her decision.
+At the applicant’s request, the Admissions Office states in writing the reason or reasons for their decision.
 The following definitions and rules shall prevail:

 Parent.
-The term “parent” means a person’s father; or, if he/she has no father, his/her mother; or, in the case of separated or divorced parents, “parent” means either a parent with legal custody or a parent providing more than one-half of a student’s total financial support; or, if there is a guardian or legal custodian, “parent” shall mean guardian or legal custodian, provided there are no circumstances indicating that such guardianship or custodianship was created primarily for the purpose conferring the status of an in-state student on such unemancipated person.
+The term “parent” means a person’s father; or, if they have no father, their mother; or, in the case of separated or divorced parents, “parent” means either a parent with legal custody or a parent providing more than one-half of a student’s total financial support; or, if there is a guardian or legal custodian, “parent” shall mean guardian or legal custodian, provided there are no circumstances indicating that such guardianship or custodianship was created primarily for the purpose conferring the status of an in-state student on such unemancipated person.

 Domicile.
 “Domicile” denotes a person’s true, fixed, and permanent home and place of habitation.
 It is the place where the person intends to remain and to which they expect to return when they leave without intending to establish a new domicile elsewhere.